What is Cross-Site Scripting (XSS)?

 - Compromised Widgets: Exploiting vulnerable third-party widgets included on a webpage.

-What are the Impacts of Cross-Site Scripting (XSS) on Businesses?
+What are the Impacts of XSS Attacks on Businesses?

 - Financial Losses